 Medisys Health Group Inc. (“Medisys”) is a national provider of healthcare services to corporations, insurance companies, and individuals.
 Consistent with our obligations as healthcare professionals, we are dedicated to maintaining high standards of confidentiality with respect to all information that has been provided to us, with a particular focus on health information.
 This policy statement (the “Policy”), has been prepared to affirm our commitment to maintaining the privacy of our clients and others and to inform you of our practices concerning the collection, use and disclosure of Personal Information (as defined below) collected by Medisys.
 This Policy not only applies to Medisys but also to our subsidiary companies.

 At Medisys, safeguarding your confidentiality and protecting your personal and health information is fundamental to the way we do business.
-This commitment has not changed with the arrival of new technologies such as the Internet and online services.
+This commitment has not changed with the arrival of services delivered via the Internet or other such online services.
 Instead, it has been extended to ensure your experiences with us online are as private, secure and as safe as your dealings with us have been in and through traditional business media.